-In the event that filter-based partitioning are not viable, subsets can be generated using the highlighting functionality.
+In the event that filter-based partitioning is not viable, subsets can be generated using the highlighting functionality.
 Once a highlight is produced, users can right-click in the map and choose “send points to" to create the subset.
 “Apply colors as highlight" is another highlighting function through which users can easily color-code distinct plots with the coloring utilized for the “source" map.

 It can be seen in Figure 5 that the grain orientation spread value is emphasized in an IPF plot.
 The green background denotes the orientation difference due to lattice bending of the deformed grains, and the blue points represent the distinct recrystallized grains.
 In order to measure the occurrence of a scalar value as a virtue of orientation, users can use the scalar texture function.
 The grain aspect ratio as a virtue of orientation is shown in Figure 6.

-Furthermore, by means of the highlighting function, quantitative data can achieved.
+Furthermore, by means of the highlighting function, quantitative data can be achieved.
 This function shows the selected data in any plot, chart and map, and also enables users to record data related to grain and orientation for the grain or point chosen.
 Upon right-clicking in the interactive tab, a range of properties is displayed which may be exported and recorded, if required (Figure 7).

 Figure 7.
 EBSD map with interactive grain highlighting results pane and contextual options window.

 If it is not feasible to highlight all grains to achieve specific grain properties, the partition contextual menu offers several grain property export options.
 However, if the visualization and quantification options in the OIM Analysis™ Software are not adequate, the software provides direct access to almost all the data, so that users can process on their own.
-This data can be accessed using the range of export functions available in the partition, dataset or map contextual menus, as shown in Figure 8.
+This data can be accessed using the range of export functions available in the partition, dataset, or map contextual menus, as shown in Figure 8.
 Generally, users can right-click in the OIM Analysis™ Software when they require something special.

 Figure 8.
 Export data options from map and partition contextual menus.

 Electron Backscatter Diffraction (EBSD) is a microstructural-crystallographic technique used to study the crystallographic orientation of many materials.
-This technique has become tantamount with appealing color images, such as grain size, IPF, image quality, and other types of maps, which include significant amount of data.
+This technique has become tantamount to appealing color images, such as grain size, IPF, image quality, and other types of maps, which include a significant amount of data.
 These maps, however, do not reveal all the data that can be obtained from an EBSD dataset.

 The combination of nanoindentation and EBSD techniques provides a suitable means to measure and correlate the material’s mechanical response with the crystallographic orientation.
-This approach not only helps in developing materials with enhanced properties, but also extends their lifetime for a wide variety of applications.
+This approach not only helps in developing materials with enhanced properties but also extends their lifetime for a wide variety of applications.

-This information has been sourced, reviewed and adapted from materials provided by Edax Inc.
+This information has been sourced, reviewed, and adapted from materials provided by Edax Inc.